mjvn9/Telling-Stories-With-Data-Portfolio/final-project-part-one.md

 # Method and Medium

-I will use Tableau to build the main visuals for this project, including the choropleth map, the infrastructure hotspot map, and the support bar and pie charts.
-Once those are finished, I will bring everything into a Shorthand story so I can present the project as a simple narrative that follows a story arc.
+I will use Tableau to build the main visuals for this project, including the choropleth map, the infrastructure hotspot map, and the supporting bar and pie charts.
+Once those are finished, I will bring everything into a Shorthand story so I can present the project as a narrative that follows a story arc.

 The final product will be an interactive piece that mixes maps, charts, and short text explanations.
-My goal is to create something easy to follow for NYC emergency planners but also accessible for residents who just want to understand what’s going on in their neighborhood.
+My goal is to create something easy to follow for NYC emergency planners but is also accessible for residents who want to understand what’s going on in their neighborhood.

 ---